-The Investment Manager shall be entitled to receive out of the assets of the Fund an annual fee not exceeding 0.85% of the Net Asset Value of the I Share Class USD, I Share Class CHF, I Share Class EUR, I Share Class GBP (Hedged), I Share Class GBP (Unhedged), I Share Class CAD (Unhedged) and S Share Class USD, and 0.00% of the Net Asset Value of the C Share Class CAD (Unhedged) (plus VAT thereon, if any).
+The Investment Manager shall be entitled to receive out of the assets of the Fund an annual fee not exceeding 1.10% of the Net Asset Value of the I Share Class USD, 1.10% of the I Share Class Euro, 1.10% of the Net Asset Value of the I Share Class CHF, 1.10% of the Net Asset Value of the I Share Class GBP (Unhedged), 0.80% of the Net Asset Value of the F Share Class USD and 1.50% of the Net Asset Value of the P Share Class USD (plus VAT thereon, if any).
+There are no annual investment management fees on the S Share Class USD.
 The investment management fee shall accrue and be calculated on each Dealing Day and be payable monthly in arrears out of the relevant assets.
 The investment management fee shall be deemed to cover out of pocket costs and expenses of the Investment Manager.